 Mattan.
 The mattan was a voluntary offering of a gift or gifts from the groom to the bride.
 (See Gen 34:12, “gift.”)
 Social custom made the mattan expected, but it was never considered a legal obligation.
 The value of the mattan could vary greatly depending on the prosperity of the groom.
 Biblical examples may be found in Genesis 24:22, where Eliezer gives "articles of silver and articles of gold, and garments," to Rebekah and Genesis 34:12, where Shechem offers any amount of mattan for Dinah that her family would demand.

-Shiluhim.
-The shiluhim (lit., "parting gifts") were gifts given to the bride by her father and taken when she left for her new home.
-Shiluhim corresponds to the traditional dowry.
+Shilluchim.
+The shilluchim (lit., "parting gifts," 1 Kgs 9:16) were gifts given to the bride by her father and taken when she left for her new home.
+Shilluchim corresponds to the traditional dowry.
 These gifts were often considered a daughter's share of inheritance in her father's possessions and were intended to help equip the bride for her new life.
-Examples of these type of paternal gifts may be found in the stories of Rebekah (Gen 24:59-61; 29:24, 29), Leah and Rachel (Gen 29:24, 29), Achsah, daughter of Caleb (Josh 15:18f; Judges 1:14f), an Egyptian princess who married Solomon (1 Kin 9:16), and Sarah in the Book of Tobit (8:21).
+Examples of paternal gifts may be found in the stories of Rebekah (Gen 24:59-61), Leah and Rachel (Gen 29:24, 29), Achsah, daughter of Caleb (Josh 15:18-19; Judg 1:14-15), an Egyptian princess who married Solomon (1 Kgs 9:16), and Sarah in the book of Tobit (8:21).

-Prior to the actual taking of the bride (nisuin) the groom had to prepare and present a completed ketubah (lit. "document" or marriage contract) to his wife.
-Unlike a betrothal deed that might only specify the mohar and shiluhim, the ketubah specified the bride's dowry and contained a number of clauses that has traditionally outlined a husband's obligation towards his wife, including clothing and conjugal rights.
-The word "ketubah" comes from the root kaf-tav-bet, meaning writing.
+Prior to the actual taking of the bride (nisuin) the groom had to prepare and present a completed marriage contract, called ketubah (lit. "document"), to his wife.
+Unlike a betrothal deed that might only specify the mohar and shilluchim, the ketubah specified the bride's dowry and contained a number of clauses that has traditionally outlined a husband's obligation towards his wife, including clothing and conjugal rights.
+The word ketubah comes from the root kaf-tav-bet, meaning writing.
 References to these obligations can be found in Exodus 21:10-11, although no mention is made of a document.
-The intertestament Book of Tobit, however, mentions a scroll that was prepared at the marriage ceremony of Tobias and Sarah by the bride's father Raguel (Tobit 7:14).
+The intertestament book of Tobit, however, mentions a scroll that was prepared at the marriage ceremony of Tobias and Sarah by the bride's father Raguel (Tobit 7:14).

 The origin of the ketubah is unknown, but by the first century it was a standard feature of marriage.
 In effect, the ketubah replaced the mohar due to the reality that many bridegrooms could not raise the bride-price at the time needed.
 The ketubah was a mechanism to delay payment of the mohar when the wife would need it most and the husband had the means.
 The settlement amount, specified in the Mishnah and payable on the husband's death or divorce, was 200 zuzim (Hebrew silver coins) for a virgin bride or 100 zuzim for a widow (Ket.
 1:2).
 This amount was the equivalent of financial support for a year.
 The ketubah became a lien against his property and security for the wife.
 Often the ketubah was prepared by a rabbi.

-The ketubah would be read aloud in the company of witnesses before nisuin takes place, just as Moses did with the Torah at Mt.
+The ketubah would be read aloud in the company of witnesses before nisuin took place, just as Moses did with the Torah at Mt.
 Sinai (Ex 24:3).
-The signing of the ketubah shows that the bride and groom see marriage as more than a physical and emotional joining, but as a legal and moral commitment according to biblical law and customs.
-The acceptance of the ketubah by the bride signaled her readiness to proceed with the second stage of the marriage process.
+The signing of the ketubah shows that the bride and groom see marriage as more than a physical and emotional joining, but as a legal and moral commitment according to biblical law and custom.
+The acceptance of the ketubah by the bride signaled her readiness to proceed with the second and final stage of the marriage process.

 Prior to the commandments given to Moses there were no restrictions on marriage for God's people.
 The first generation of men after the creation of Adam obviously married their sisters and then cousins.
 Abraham married his paternal half-sister (Gen 20:12-13).
 Lot was intimate with his daughters and fathered their sons (Gen 19:30).
 Jacob married two sisters, both of whom were his cousins (Gen 29:10, 21-28).
 Judah had relations with his daughter-in-law (Gen 38:6-26).
 Amram married his aunt (Ex 6:20) and that union produced Moses.
 Other cultures at the time of Moses permitted similar unions between close relatives.
 In Egypt it was lawful to marry sisters and half-sisters.
 With the Persians, Medians, Indians, Ethiopians and Assyrians, marriage was allowed with mother, daughter and sister.
 The Greeks and Romans abhorred all such marriages.